apache/sling-site/src/main/jbake/content/documentation/bundles/content-loading-jcr-contentloader.md

 ## ACLs and Principals

-**Note:** Creating system users is not supported by contenteloader and you should use repoinit, repoinit also allows to set ACLs.
+**Note:** Creating system users is not supported by contentloader, you should use repoinit instead.
+Repoinit also allows to set ACLs.
 See [SlingRepositoryInitializer](repository-initialization.html) for more information.

 By adding a `security:acl` object to a content node definition in JSON you can define an ACL for this node.
 For each array entry in this example an ACE is added.
 Example: